GiftXXVI/AC_FullStack/README.md

 ```bash
 npm start
 ```
+## Operation
+Once tha aplication starts, instructions for testing a `200` response scenario and a `404` response scenario are posted on the home page with button links for each scenario.
+There is limited navigation with a `Home` link in the navigation bar.

 To test displaying from the API, use the following link to see the output from a `200` response:
 ```bash
 http://localhost:3000/agent/ACC001